hannahilea/hannahilea.github.io/blog/ensembler/src.md

 > </br></br>
 > —*Ensembler musician (french horn)*

 > "Moving to a new city used to be so isolating: it would take me years to find my way into the hidden musician networks to find people to play with.
-Now I can be playing duets with a new acquaintance across the street before I've even unpacked my dishes."
+Now I can be jamming with a new acquaintance across the street before I've even unpacked my dishes."
 > </br></br>
 > —*Ensembler musician (woodwinds)*